koustuvsinha/koustuvsinha.github.io/_pages/about.md

 social: true
 ---

-My primary research interests are Generative Language Modeling (Dialog Systems) and Language Reasoning.
-I am also interested in other areas of Natural Language Processing (NLP) as well such as Text classification, Text representation, and Entailment.
-I am also interested in exploring strong linguistic priors in designing machine learning systems for text generation and representation.
+My primary research interests are Generative Language Modeling (Dialog Systems) and Neural Reasoning in Language.
+I am highly interested in exploring strong linguistic and logical priors in designing machine learning systems for text generation and representation.

-Currently, I live in the wonderful city of [Montreal](https://www.lonelyplanet.com/canada/montreal), Canada, working as a Research Associate in [McGill University](http://mcgill.ca/), while pursuing PhD at the [School of Computer Science](http://cs.mcgill.ca).
+Currently, I live in the wonderful city of [Montreal](https://www.lonelyplanet.com/canada/montreal), Canada, being a PhD candidate at [McGill University](http://mcgill.ca/) in the [School of Computer Science](http://cs.mcgill.ca).
+I am also a Research PhD intern at [Facebook AI Research (FAIR)](https://research.fb.com/), Montreal.
 Previously, I worked at [Indian Institute of Technology, Kanpur](http://iitk.ac.in) at the position of Senior Project Associate, as well as [NRI Fintech](http://www.nrifintech.com/), Kolkata, as Front End Developer.
-I graduated B.Tech in Computer Science &amp; Engineering from [Institute of Engineering &amp; Management, Kolkata](http://iem.edu.in) in 2014.
 You can find my detailed [CV here](assets/files/cv.pdf)